aquatiger/journal/README.md

 # journal

 This is a journal of my programming journey.

+## 24Sep18
+Applied for jobs.
+Worked on project and web framework.

 ## 21Sep18
 Applied for jobs.
 Successfully accessed the data of the project and began the next step of counting contents of each column.